Hooker’s Lips Facts

 Hooker’s Lips Distribution, Habitat, and Ecology

-The sincerely astounding Hooker’s Lips evolved endemically to a comparatively large portion of the world.
-More specifically, though, this consists of a very specific portion of both South and Central America.
+The astounding Hooker’s Lips evolved endemically to a large portion of the world.
+More specifically, this consists of a very specific portion of both South and Central America.
 This range principally includes the countries of Costa Rica, Ecuador, Panama, and Colombia.

-First of all, the deep portions of the rainforest comprise the native environment of the unusual plant.
-But, given the botanical diversity of this remarkable area of the world, that fact comes as no great surprise.
+The deep portions of the rainforest comprise the native environment of the unusual plant.
+Given the botanical diversity of this area of the world, that fact comes as no surprise.
 But, while the tree evolved as a tropical species, it has proven adaptable to temperate climates.

-In addition to its visual appeal, the plant has provided several medicinal uses.
-Local inhabitants have learned to make use of both the bark and leaves.
+In addition to its visual appeal, it has provided medicinal uses.
+Local inhabitants learned to make use of the bark and leaves.
 These can be used to treat coughs, earaches, and skin rashes.
-Also, the indigenous Kuna Indians have traditionally used the plant for treating dyspnea.
+The indigenous Kuna Indians traditionally used the plant for treating dyspnea.

-Quite unfortunately, the visually amazing plant known as the Hooker’s Lips holds a truly lamentable position.
-That’s because the species’ numbers appear to be decreasing quickly.
-This seems to be occurring due to the ongoing rainforest deforestation.
+Sadly, the plant known as the Hooker’s Lips holds a truly lamentable position.
+The species’ numbers appear to be decreasing quickly.
+This seems to be due to the ongoing rainforest deforestation.
 As a result of this, its available habitat has greatly diminished.